kreved77/ReactApp_Tours_deploy/README.md

 • a customer request form for a Callback.

 ##
-As a beginner developer I'm looking forward new original ideas to create some fun projects.
+As a beginner developer I'm looking forward new original ideas to create some functional/fun projects.

 ##